-Please join the Friends of the Library for their annual poetry reading, held remotely for the first time, featuring Trinity College alumna Rosemary Clewes.
+Please join the Friends of the Library for their annual poetry reading with Molly Peacock.
 The reading is open to the Trinity College community and anyone who appreciates or wants to learn more about poetry.
-Registration is required to access the webinar.

 Time: 7:30 p.m.

-Alan Galey is an Associate Professor in the Faculty of Information at the University of Toronto, with a cross-appointment to English, and Director of the collaborative program in Book History and Print Culture.
-His research and teaching are located at the intersection of textual studies, the history of books and reading, and the digital humanities.
-His 2014 book, The Shakespearean Archive: Experiments in New Media from the Renaissance to Postmodernity, was published by Cambridge University Press.
-His articles have appeared in journals such as Book History, Shakespeare Quarterly, Archivaria, and The Canadian Journal of Communication, on topics ranging from the digitization of Shakespeare, to the bibliographical analysis of ebooks, to Marshall McLuhan’s marginalia on James Joyce, to bootlegged concert recordings of The Tragically Hip.
-He is a member of the boards of directors for both the Society for the History of Authorship, Reading, and Publishing (SHARP) and the Society for Textual Scholarship (STS).
+Alan Galey is director of the collaborative program in Book History and Print Culture at the University of Toronto, and Associate Professor in the Faculty of Information with a cross-appointment to English.
+He is the author of The Shakespearean Archive: Experiments in New Media from the Renaissance to Postmodernity (Cambridge University Press, 2014) and co-editor of Shakespeare, the Bible, and the Form of the Book: Contested Scriptures (Routledge, 2011).
+His articles have appeared in journals such as Book History, Shakespeare Quarterly, Archivaria, and Textual Practice, on topics ranging from the digitization of Shakespeare, to the bibliographical analysis of ebooks, to Marshall McLuhan’s marginalia on James Joyce, to bootlegged concert recordings of The Tragically Hip.
+He presently holds a SSHRC Insight Grant for a project called The Veil of Code: Bibliographical Methods for Born-Digital Texts (veilofcode.ca).

 The Frederic Alden Warren Lecture was endowed by Trinity College alumna Hilary Nicholls in memory of her father.
 Her aim was to enhance the program of the John W. Graham Library with a lecture series whose theme is literature, libraries, and culture – broadly interpreted.